 Family Engagement is one of our key strategies in The Bellingham Promise.
 We strive to partner with families through parent involvement activities, open communication, and welcoming schools.

-- District Parent Involvement Policy and Procedures
+- District Parent Involvement Policy

 - Annual Title I Parent Meeting